 Playbill, Ambassador Theatre, "You Know I Can’t Hear You When the Water’s Running", Volume 4, October 1967, Number 10

-The car ads begin with the 1968 Oldsmobile Tornado and there are two, full page, full color ads for the 1968 Thunderbird Landau with its four doors and 429-V8 engine.
+The car ads begin with the 1968 Oldsmobile Tornado and there are two, full-page, full-color ads for the 1968 Thunderbird Landau with its four doors and 429-V8 engine.
 The new 1968 Chevrolet Impala, the Chevelle Concours and the Camaro’s, the Hugger made their debut in an ad from General Motors.
-The 1968 Imperial from Chrysler with its 440 cubic inch, V8 engine exudes luxury as does the ad for Pontiac’s Bonneville Brougham.
+The 1968 Imperial from Chrysler with its 440 cubic inches, V8 engine exudes luxury as does the ad for Pontiac’s Bonneville Brougham.

 Included in this issue is an article on Marlene Dietrich by Kenneth Tynan.
 Not to be left out is an article by Victoria Lincoln, entitled "Whatever Became of Lizzie Borden?"

 Columbia Records chose to advertise Mame, with Angela Lansbury, Cabaret, Hallelujah, Baby, Love Songs from Robert Goulet and Jerry Vales "The Impossible Dream" album.